Kek (mythology): History

 Kek and Kauket (bottom right) depicted in a painted relief from Dendera.

 In the oldest representations, Kauket is given the head of a serpent, and Kek the head of either a frog or a cat.
 In one scene, they are identified with Ka and Kait; in this scene, Ka-Kekui has the head of a frog surmounted by a beetle and Kait-Kekuit has the head of a serpent surmounted by a disk.

 In the Greco-Roman period, Kek's male form was depicted as a frog-headed man, and the female form as a serpent-headed woman, as were all four dualistic concepts in the Ogdoad.

 In popular culture

-Individuals associated with online message boards, such as 4chan, noted a similarity between Kek and the character Pepe the Frog.
+Individuals associated with online message boards, such as 4chan, noted a similarity between Kek and the character Pepe the Frog, images of whom were often used alongside the acronym 'KEK' (a variant of LOL).
 This was later paired with images of Pepe, resulting in a resurgence of interest in the ancient deity.

-Believers in Kek say that repeating integers, called “dubs”, are the prima materia of reality, and that their occurrence invoke the ancient deity.

 Elon Musk has made numerous references to Pepe and even to Kek, among others within the perceived right wing movement such as Donald Trump, who tweeted himself as a version of the frog.
 Believers have cited this as evidence of memetic synchronicity.